Patio Covers for Rain & Snow in BC (2026 Guide): Built for Okanagan Winters

 How do I prevent ice dams on my patio cover?

-Adequate slope (so water drains before freezing), insulated panels (to reduce heat transfer), and sufficient overhang all help prevent ice dams.
+Adequate slope (so water drains before it freezes), solid panels, and sufficient overhang all help prevent ice dams.
 Keeping gutters clear is also essential so water can drain freely.

 What’s the difference between ground snow load and roof snow load?

 Ground snow load is the weight of snow on the ground, specified in building codes.
 Roof snow load (what structures must support) is typically lower due to wind, melting, and slope factors.
-Engineers apply reduction factors based on roof geometry and exposure.
+Building codes account for these differences based on roof geometry and exposure.

 Do glass patio covers handle snow well?